Tadpole: Fossil record

 Despite their soft-bodied nature and lack of mineralised hard parts, fossil tadpoles (around 10 cm in length) have been recovered from Upper Miocene strata.
 They are preserved by virtue of biofilms, with more robust structures (the jaw and bones) preserved as a carbon film.
 In Miocene fossils from Libros, Spain, the brain case is preserved in calcium carbonate, and the nerve cord in calcium phosphate.
 Other parts of the tadpoles' bodies exist as organic remains and bacterial biofilms, with sedimentary detritus present in the gut.
 Tadpole remains with telltale external gills are also known from several labyrinthodont groups.
+The oldest unambiguous fossil, a tadpole of the species Notobatrachus deguistioi from the Middle Jurassic, was published on in 2024.

 Human use

 Tadpoles are used in a variety of cuisines.
 Tadpoles of the megophryid frog Oreolalax rhodostigmatus are particularly large, more than 10 cm in length, and are collected for human consumption in China.
-In India, the tadpoles of the Clinotarsus curtipes are collected for food, and in Peru Telmatobius mayoloi tadpoles are collected for both food and medicine.
+In Peru Telmatobius mayoloi tadpoles are collected for both food and medicine.

 Mythology and history

 According to Sir George Scott, in the origin myths of the Wa people in China and Myanmar, the first Wa originated from two female ancestors Ya Htawm and Ya Htai, who spent their early phase as tadpoles ("rairoh") in a lake in the Wa country known as Nawng Hkaeo.

-In the Ancient Egyptian numerals, a hieroglyphic representing a tadpole was used to denote the value of 100,000.